How the Library can help

 What type of beta do you need?

-Beta values are published in a number of company directories using a variety of formulas, values and reference share indices.
+Beta values are published in a number of sources.
+The formulas, values and reference share indices used by one source may be different from those used by another.

 The beta values provided in our most popular resource, the Risk Measurement Service, are equity betas (also known as levered or geared betas).
 Equity betas reflect the total systematic risk of a given company — consisting of both business risk (ie, risk which is inherent in its business operations, and how these interact with the external economic environment) and financial risk (ie, risk that arises from taking on debt).